giellalt/lang-rmg/rmg.md

 ---

 Verb inflection
-The Traveller Norwegian language verbs inflect in persons.
+The Balkan Romani language verbs inflect in persons.

 * * *